zekrom-vale/ZekDex/README.md

 These `.csv` files can be easily imported into various data analysis software and programming languages, offering users the flexibility to work with the data in an environment of their choice.

+In addition to the `.rda` and `.csv` formats, we also provide the data in compressed formats, namely `.zip` and `.tar.gz`.
+These compressed files are located in the `/data` directory of the package and are named `data.zip` and `data.tar.gz` respectively.
+These formats are particularly useful for non-R programs and for efficient storage and transfer of data.

-You can locate these `.csv` files in the `/data` directory of the package.
+You can locate these files in the `/data` directory of the package.
 This directory has been structured to ensure easy navigation and quick access to the required datasets.

-In summary, whether you're working within the R ecosystem or venturing outside it, we've got you covered with our dual data format availability.
-Happy data exploring!

 ## Installation